 Here’s a pin where playing is the theme.

-Here’s a pin where the photographer beautifully collated all the good photos and made a collage.
+Here’s a pin where the photographer beautifully collated their best photos and made a collage.

-2.7 A bathroom as background for indoor photos
+2.7 Bathroom as a background for indoor photos

 A bathroom can be a good place to shoot photos of the kids.